IQ Archive

 What was Machiavelli’s IQ?

-What does “Machiavellian” mean?
+What does “Machiavellian” mean in psychology?

 Why is he still famous?